wordofwarning/wordofwarning.org/current/2019-springsummer/dickie/index.md

 #### Who is he?
-Will is an artist and performance maker whose solo works have toured the UK + Ireland, including *Memories of Suburbia* (Glasgow's Buzzcut; Battersea Arts Centre), Team of the Decades (Latitude Festival; Bristol's In Between Time; Southbank Centre), and *The Rave Space* (Camden People's Theatre; Cork's Quarter Block Party).
+Will is an artist and performance maker whose solo works have toured the UK + Ireland, including *Memories of Suburbia* (Glasgow's Buzzcut; Battersea Arts Centre), *Team of the Decades* (Latitude Festival; Bristol's In Between Time; Southbank Centre), and *The Rave Space* (Camden People's Theatre; Cork's Quarter Block Party).

 He also works as an actor, dancer, DJ + director across art forms (recent collaborations include Abigail Conway, Rosana Cade + ZUUK), and works extensively with artists who are learning disabled.

-#### What people have said about *TRS*
+#### What people have said about *The Rave Space*
->*…there is more to this than meets the eye and it deserves respect.*<br><a href="http://www.remotegoat.com/uk/review/14140/drumnbass-mash-up-with-personal-overtones" target="_blank">★★★★ remotegoat</a><br>*…a brutal encounter with the self.
+>*…there is more to this than meets the eye and it deserves respect.*<br><a href="http://www.remotegoat.com/uk/review/14140/drumnbass-mash-up-with-personal-overtones/#reviews" target="_blank">★★★★ remotegoat</a><br>*…a brutal encounter with the self.
 It’s a brave performance, and is an act which jolts you awake.*<br><a href="http://www.ayoungertheatre.com/review-the-rave-space-camden-peoples-theatre" target="_blank">A Younger Theatre</a>

 #### Credits
 Collaborators: Chris Collins, Dan Canham, Hayley Hill, Mary Langthorne, Peader Kirk, Fabiola Santana | Header image: Suzi Corker Photography<br>Supported using public funding by the National Lottery through Arts Council England.